 Jean Shelley Jennings Henry DeBusk

 Jean DeBusk was educated in Texas public schools, Texas Technological College (now Texas Tech University) and received her Master’s degree from Texas Christian University.
 She taught in Texas public schools and at Hockaday Private School in Dallas.
 She was married to Rev. Patrick Henry, long-time Pastor of Northway Christian Church in Dallas.
-Rev. Henry died in 1983, and Jean married Manuel January 18, 1992.
-She served on the Board of Directors of DeBusk Foundation and endorsed wholeheartedly the foundation’s objectives until she died January 12, 2001.
+Rev. Henry died in 1983, and Jean married Manuel on January 18, 1992.
+She served on the Board of Directors of DeBusk Foundation and endorsed wholeheartedly the foundation’s objectives until she died on January 12, 2001.